-HPE GreenLake for Virtual Desktop Infrastructure and NICE DCV are solutions competing in the market for virtual desktop infrastructure and remote desktop solutions.
-HPE GreenLake has an advantage with its comprehensive support and flexible pricing, while NICE DCV stands out for its features and performance.
+HPE GreenLake for Virtual Desktop Infrastructure and NICE DCV are leading products in the virtual desktop environment category.
+Data indicates HPE GreenLake has an advantage in pricing and support, while NICE DCV leads in features, justifying its higher cost.

 HPE GreenLake for Virtual Desktop Infrastructure (VDI) target workload was delivering virtualized applications and desktops to end users via Microsoft Remote Desktop Session Hosting.
 Compute and storage performance benchmarks were captured that were used to ascertain recommended user densities for various end-user types.
 Hewlett Packard Enterprise offers a Reference Architecture using Microsoft Remote Desktop Services (RDS) to deliver virtualized applications and virtual desktops from HPE ProLiant DL360 Gen9 servers with NVMe SSDs, by leveraging Microsoft best-inclass technologies: Windows Server 2016, Hyper-V, and Storage Spaces Direct (S2D).